Amanda Binns, MA, SLP-CCCPhD Candidate

 Rachael Smyth, BHSc, MScMClSc/PhD Candidate

 Biography: Rachael is a graduate student in the MClSc/PhD program in Speech-Language Pathology and Health and Rehabilitation Sciences, where she is completing clinical training in Speech-Language Pathology while studying the relation between auditory integration, inspection time and language in children.
 She previously completed a MSc and a Bachelor of Health Sciences degree at Western, and worked as the ASLD lab coordinator from 2012-2013.

-Biography: Elaine is currently a student in the combined MClSc in Speech-Language Pathology/PhD in Health and Rehabilitation Sciences (Speech and Language Science) program.
-She previously completed her Honours Bachelor of Science in Molecular Biotechnology at the Chinese University of Hong Kong, and her MSc in HRS (Child and Youth Health) at Western.
-For her doctoral thesis, Elaine is using EEG/ERP to investigate how the brain reacts to sound in children with typical development, specific language impairment and autism spectrum disorder.
-She is also examining neural patterns at resting state that may distinguish between these three groups of children.
+Biography: Elaine is a student in the combined MClSc/PhD program in Speech-Language Pathology and Health and Rehabilitation Sciences (HRS).
+She completed her Honours Bachelor of Science in Molecular Biotechnology at the Chinese University of Hong Kong, and her MSc in HRS (Child and Youth Health) at Western.
+For her doctoral thesis, Elaine is conducting clinical chart reviews and partnering with speech-language pathologists and parents to improve preschool speech-language programs across Ontario.

 Olivia Daub, BA, MScMClSc/PhD Candidate